calculusdiv68/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1.Echo command to print to the termina \n
+1.Echo command to print to the terminal\
 2. cat command to print the whole content of a file \n
 3. head command to list the first 10 lines of a file\n
 4. tail command to print the last 10 lines of a file \n